refuge/refuge.io/blog/_posts/2014-01-06-major-upgrade-of-rcouch-on-the-go.md

+---
+layout: post
-A Major upgrade of rcouch on the go.
+title: A major upgrade of rcouch on the go
+author: benoitc
+tags: rcouch, refuge
+---

-A Major upgrade of rcouch is on the go.
+A major upgrade of rcouch is on the go.
 I am still fixing the latest bits but I couldn't resist to share some details of what keep me busy the last 4 days.

 Last year, I decided to merge rcouch 0.7x (current release) in couchdb. rcouch